theExtraTerrestrial/gmail_desktop_notifier/README.md

 ### 6. (Optional) Start Automatically on Windows Login

 1. Press `Win + R`, type `shell:startup`, and press Enter.
-2. In the opened folder, create a shortcut to your `tray_notifier.pyw` script.
+2. In the opened folder, create a shortcut to your `gmail_tray_notifier.pyw` script.

 Now, the notifier will start automatically whenever you log in.

 ---

-## Notes
+## How It Works

 - **First Run:** The script will open a browser window for Google authentication.
 Sign in and allow access.
-- **Notifications:** Only new unread emails trigger a notification.
-Marking emails as read removes them from future notifications.
+- **Notifications:** Only new unread emails received after the script has started will trigger a notification.
-- **Multiple Accounts:** For multiple accounts, duplicate the script and credentials, or modify the script to support multi-account.
+  Existing unread emails at startup are ignored.
+- **Click-to-Open:** Click a notification to open the relevant email thread in Gmail in your browser.
+- **System Tray:** The app runs with a tray icon and can be quit from the tray menu.

 ---

 ## Troubleshooting

 - **No notifications?**
   - Check internet connection and Gmail access.
-  - Ensure you have unread emails in your inbox.
+  - Ensure you have new unread emails in your inbox.
   - Check if your antivirus is blocking notifications.
-  - Try running from a terminal to see error messages.
+  - Try running from a terminal (`python gmail_tray_notifier.py`) to see error messages.

 - **Problems with authentication?**
   - Delete `token.pickle` in the script folder and restart the script to re-authenticate.

+- **File not found: `credentials.json`?**
+  - Make sure the file is in the same folder as the script.

+- **Notifications not clickable?**
+  - Make sure you installed `win10toast-click` and not just `win10toast`.

 ---